neilsteven1997/cybersecurity/phishing-merry-christmas-tryhackme-advent-of-cyber-day-2-2025-12-05.md

 the email addresses and how the email will be routed and delivered.
 After each input provided, we can press Enter to get to the next question.

--Send email to: Let’s begin by targeting factory@wareville.thm -How to deliver the email: We will choose Use your own server or open relay -From address: We know that the guys at the toy factory communicate regularly with Flying Deer, the shipping company, so that we will use updates@flyingdeer.thm as the source email address -From name: Let’s use the name Flying Deer
+- Send email to: Let’s begin by targeting factory@wareville.thm
+- How to deliver the email: We will choose Use your own server or open relay
+- From address: We know that the guys at the toy factory communicate regularly with Flying Deer, the shipping company, so that we will use updates@flyingdeer.thm as the source email address
+- From name: Let’s use the name Flying Deer
--Username for open-relay: We will leave it blank and just hit the Enter key -Password for open-relay: We will leave it blank and just hit the Enter key -SMTP email server address: We will deliver directly to the TBFC mail server by entering 10.49.134.176.
+- Username for open-relay: We will leave it blank and just hit the Enter key
+- Password for open-relay: We will leave it blank and just hit the Enter key
+- SMTP email server address: We will deliver directly to the TBFC mail server by entering 10.49.134.176.
--Port number for the SMTP server: We leave the default value of 25 and just hit the Enter key -The next set of questions will ask if you want to send it as a high priority or attach a file.
+- Port number for the SMTP server: We leave the default value of 25 and just hit the Enter key
+- The next set of questions will ask if you want to send it as a high priority or attach a file.
--Flag this message as high priority: The choice is entirely up to you, depending on your knowledge of the circumstances, but we will answer with no
+- Flag this message as high priority: The choice is entirely up to you, depending on your knowledge of the circumstances, but we will answer with no
--Do you want to attach a file: We will answer with n -Do you want to attach an inline file: Again, let’s answer with n -Finally, we pick an email subject and enter the message contents in plaintext or HTML.
+- Do you want to attach a file: We will answer with n
+- Do you want to attach an inline file: Again, let’s answer with n
+- Finally, we pick an email subject and enter the message contents in plaintext or HTML.
--Email subject: We need to think of something convincing, for example, “Shipping Schedule Changes” -Send the message as HTML or plain: We will keep the default choice of plaintext and just hit the Enter key -Enter the body of the message, and type END (capitals) when finished: Create and type any convincing message.
+- Email subject: We need to think of something convincing, for example, “Shipping Schedule Changes”
+- Send the message as HTML or plain: We will keep the default choice of plaintext and just hit the Enter key
+- Enter the body of the message, and type END (capitals) when finished: Create and type any convincing message.
 Make sure to include the URL http://10.49.75.250:8000 to check if the target will fall for this trick.
--Now, the phishing email has been sent to the target.
+- Now, the phishing email has been sent to the target.
 The "Press <return> to continue" button is just the Enter button to restart the tool.
 Open the terminal where our server.py script is running to see if the user gets trapped and enters their credentials.